 Number of Countries

 ExpressVPN supports 94 different countries while IPVanish has 51.
-While ExpressVPN wins in this category by a huge margin, IPVanish is still one of the top VPNs in terms of number of servers.
+While ExpressVPN wins in this category by a huge margin, IPVanish is still one of the top VPNs in terms of server locations.

-I tested out the server speeds in several locations as listed below:
+I tested out the server download speeds and connection speeds through speed tests in several locations as listed below:

-Comparing these two, it is clear that ExpressVPN wins in terms of speed.
-ExpressVPN consistently provided connection speeds close to the baseline of 160 Mbps in most of the countries I’ve tested on.
-While IPVanish was slower, it is still not all too bad.
+Comparatively, it is clear that ExpressVPN wins in terms of speed.
+ExpressVPN consistently provide download speeds close to the baseline of 160 Mbps in most of the countries I’ve tested on.
+While IPVanish was slower, it still hold impressive and commendable connection speeds and download speeds.

 IPVanish takes the lead now, but that doesn’t mean that IPVanish is out of the game yet.
 To find out more about IPVanish, you can have a look at our honest review on IPVanish.

-If you are a major Netflix lover, you’re gonna want to find out if your VPN supports streaming.
-Fortunately, both NordVPN and ExpressVPN are able to access US Netflix without any issues.
+If you are a major Netflix lover, you’d be curious on the capability of your VPN in streaming services.
+Fortunately, NordVPN and ExpressVPN are able to access US Netflix without any issues.
 This is a great feat as streaming Netflix through a VPN is often hit-or-miss, there are only a handful of VPN services that unblock Netflix.

 ExpressVPN does an excellent job of opening up access to streaming a wide variety of content online in other countries.
 This VPN giant unblocks a large number of streaming services, both in the US and internationally such as Netflix, BBC iPlayer, Amazon Prime Video, Hulu, HBO, Showtime, and others.